1587/speaking-exam/00-part5.md

 Secondly, medical technologies are improved.
-There are some new medical for more and more diseases /dɪˈziːzɪz/.
-There are more and more vaccines that keep us from getting sick.
+There are some new medical for more and more diseases /dɪˈziːzɪz/. many vaccines can keep us from getting sick.
 There are also more and more cancers can be treated with medicals and returned to health.

 Thirdly, People begin protecting the environment,